A few minutes for the application form, and approximately 28 hours for Basic NET Training.

-- In-person: Classroom courses over three weekend days, plus a Final Field Exercise.
+- Entirely in-person: Classroom courses over three weekend days, plus a Final Field Exercise.
 Registration for the Jul-Aug 2023 cohort has closed.
 The next in-person cohort has not yet been scheduled, but probably will occur in the second quarter of 2023.
-After you complete Step 2 above you will be notified automatically via email when registration opens.
+After you complete Step 2 above you will be notified automatically via email as soon as classes are scheduled.

-- Hybrid: Online via onlinecert.org, which is self-paced and requires 20 hours online, plus 4.5 hours of in-person classes, plus a half-day in-person Saturday Final Field Exercise.
+- Hybrid: Online via onlinecert.org, which is self-paced and requires 20 hours online, plus 4.5 hours of in-person classes, plus a half-day outdoor Final Field Exercise.
 If you complete this online course, please send your certificate to firstname.lastname@example.org for further instructions.

-After you complete in-person or online classes, you will complete your training with a half-day Final Field Exercise, where you get to combine your new skills and knowledge and practice them at the Portland Fire & Rescue Training Center.
-Note that this is an exercise, not a test; new NETs are encourage to make mistakes and learn along the way!
+After you complete in-person or online classes, you will finish your training with a half-day Final Field Exercise, where you combine your new skills and knowledge with hands-on practice at the Portland Fire & Rescue Training Center.
+Note that this is an exercise, not a test!
+NET trainees should expect to make mistakes and learn from them.